freightlive/bumbal-geocode/README.md

 What weight is applied to what result is determined by the weight key.
 This is an uncamelcased version of the `getValueXXX` method name.
 All available weight keys in a particular `GeoResponseAnalyser` subclass can be queried with the `getKeys()` method.

-For example: the result of a method names `getValuePositionOnMap` will have a weight key `position_on_map`.
+For example: the result of a method named `getValuePositionOnMap` will have a weight key `position_on_map`.

 #### Example
 ```php